 A Scam Marshal is any UK resident targeted by a scam who wants to fight back and take a stand against scams.
 Scam Marshals share their experiences, help others to report and recognise scams, and send any scam mail that they receive to the NTS Scams Team.
 This mail is used as evidence in future investigative and enforcement work, and helps the Team discover how scam mail is entering the UK.
 The Team uses this information to work with partners to stop the mail entering the country.
-80 more Scam Marshals were recruited, making a total of 363.
+A total of 1059 scam marshals have now been recruited.